 C# code was "acceptable".
 I mean it worked, but it was one big method.
 I prefer things split to small logical methods.
 So for the start I at least moved logic to parse static site to a separate class.

 As a next step I asked copilot to create a new controller and view to show blog post.
 It worked, but it again added one big method to a controller.
 I had to refactor it and move to a separate class.
-Where I refactored again to extract common methods - like paraing a tag.
+Where I refactored again to extract common methods - like parsing tags.

 Quite interestingly, Copilot failed to find existing code to reuse and failed to write methods for repeating functions - like parsing tags.
 It was just repeating several lines of code finding beginning and ending of the tag.
 It doesn't even offer to use any library - I imagine there must be some.
 I would probably avoid using thirdparty library for something that simple, but I would understand an approach.

-It doesn't follow the existing approaches, just does things it's way all the time.
-Seems like it fails to analyse the whole codebase.
+Related to above, it doesn't follow the existing approaches, just does things it's way all the time.
+Again, maybe more powerful models will be able to analyse more context in future.

 AI constantly overcomplicates things and I have to remind to make simpler.
 There will be multiple checks that input data is correct even when this input is strictly generated by the code this AI just wrote.
 At the same time external input is assumed to be exactly as in the prompt, without checks.

-There are lots of obvious comments generated .
+There are lots of obvious comments generated.
 This looks like a good plan that is then extended to implementation, but I would prefer to remove then redundant comments if the code is self explanatory.
+In general I don't like obvious comments, they just clutter the code (assuming code is self-explanatory), and can quickly get outdated with changes of the code.
+But I assume it may be a better style for AI to understand, and AI will probably consistently change all comments.

 And speaking of debugging, with all the complications described above it's pretty difficult.
 I ended up slightly rewriting code first.